The geometric Langlands program

 We first state the definition of “Grothendieck group completion” – which is really just the free group completion of an abelian monoid – and then the definition of Grothendieck group in the sense of algebraic K-theory.
 Notice that a priori both concepts are entirely independent constructions on different entities.
 But in various special case both can be applied to specific objects so as to produce the same result.

 To go the other way around we may ask for a left adjoint to this forgetful functor.
-This will take an abelian monoid and send it to an abelian group with the property that for every abelian group with underlying abelian monoid every morphism of monoids corresponds to a morphism of groups .
+This will take an commutative monoid and send it to an abelian group with the property that for every abelian group with underlying abelian monoid every morphism of monoids corresponds to a morphism of groups .

 This is called the group completion or the Grothendieck group completion of .